Your membership has expired

 As described above, toggling the Web & App Activity setting makes for a significant privacy boost, but it will disable some functions on certain Google products.

-If you want to leave the setting on, Google has a newer feature that will automatically delete some of the data the company collects after three or 18 months, depending on which option you pick.
-You can also opt to just erase the data manually.
+If you want to leave the setting on, Google has a feature that will automatically delete some of the data the company collects after a certain period of time.
+You can also opt to erase the data manually.
+Either way, there’s an important caveat.

 Limit Data Sharing With Sites and Services

 There are a number of reasons you might want to give third-party apps and services access to your data from your Google account.
-You may want to share your contacts with Twitter or LinkedIn, or give an app like Evernote access to files in Google Drive.
+You may want to share your contacts with X (formerly known as Twitter) or LinkedIn, or give an app like Evernote access to files in Google Drive.
 You can also use Google Sign-in to log in to some apps and services instead of creating new accounts.

 These arrangements are convenient, but they’re also a privacy trade-off.
 For example, the company knows every time you use Google Sign-in to open another service, and it harnesses that data for advertising.
 It’s a good idea to periodically review which apps are connected to your Google account and remove permissions for services you no longer use.

 Google uses the information it collects about you for targeted advertising.
 If you find irrelevant ads particularly annoying, you may prefer it that way.
-But for people who want to keep their internet habits to themselves, Google allows them to decouple their personal preferences from the ads they see online.
+But if you want to keep your internet habits to yourself, Google allows you to decouple your personal preferences from the ads you see online.
 This setting doesn’t disable the Google advertising data machine entirely, but it’s worth adjusting for a small privacy boost.
+In Google’s “My Ad Center,” you’ll find a few other options to adjust if you’d rather not disable personalized ads altogether.

 Turn Off Personalized Search Results